spectrocloud/librarium/packages/docs/content/08-user-management/1-saml-sso.md

 	* Last Name
 	* Spectro Team

-Update all the above values as per the IdP parameters and enable OIDC to find the setup completed message.
 Spectro Cloud should be added as the Service Provider (SP) app in the IdP's configuration using these parameters.
 More details specific to IdPs follow.

 </Tabs.TabPane>